-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and and eight years later was .

 6) Bill Bonecrusher graduates from college with a choice of playing professional football at \$2 million a year or coaching for \$50,000 a year.
 He decides to play football, but eight years later he quits football to make movies for \$3 million a year.
 His opportunity cost at graduation was